Abrud: Name

-The name came from the ancient name of the Abrud river.
+The name likely came from the ancient name of the Abrud river.
 Although first recorded only in 1271 in the form terra Obruth, the name of the town might have derived from a hypothetical Dacian word for gold: "obrud".
-The Hungarian name is Abrudbánya ("bánya" means mine in Hungarian).
-According to Hungarian linguists, the town's modern name reflects a characteristic vowel shift in the medieval Hungarian language which occurred in the 14th century.
-The Romanian name Abrud was borrowed from the Hungarian form, the transformation of Obruth to Abrud reflects the typically Hungarian vowel shift (from o to a) as in the case of the Szamos and Maros rivers.
-If the ancient form had survived directly in the Romanian language, then according to the Romanian linguistic rules it would have produced Aurud.
-According to Romanian linguist Nicolae Drăganu, the earlier form of the Hungarian name was Obruth and Obrudbania which was a Greek variant of a Thracian word.
-He states that the Romanian form (a) came from the romanized Dacians, while the Hungarian form (o) came from the Daco-Romans through Slavic mediation.
+The modern Hungarian name is Abrudbánya ("bánya" means mine in Hungarian).
+According to Hungarian linguists, the Romanian name Abrud was borrowed from the Hungarian form prior to a hypothetical 14th century vowel shift (from o to a), which has also been invoked to explain other borrowings of pre-conquest toponyms such as the Szamos and Maros rivers which also have disputed etymologies.
+Hungarian linguists claim that if the ancient form had survived directly into Romanian, then the extrapolation of linguistic patterns would favour the form Aurud.
+In contrast, Romanian linguist Nicolae Drăganu claims that the Romanian form beginning with A was directly inherited from linguistic patterns in Romanized-Dacians (e.g. attested Dacian to Latin; Potaissa to Pataissa, Porolissum to Paralissum, etc.), while the Hungarian form beginning with O was borrowed from the Daco-Romans through Slavic mediation, where transformations from A to O are fairly common.